You may need to have a separate will for each country in which you have assets.

-The laws of different jurisdictions often conflict, and a will that is perfectly acceptable in one country may be held invalid in another.
+The laws of different jurisdictions are sometimes in conflict, and a will that is perfectly acceptable in one country may be invalid in another.
 Following are just a few issues that arise when dealing with the administration of an estate of someone who owned property in more than one country:

-Invalid document or provisions.
-Many countries do not utilize living or testamentary trusts, and a judge in another country may refuse to acknowledge them.
+- Invalid document or provisions.
+Many countries do not utilize revocable living trusts and testamentary trusts, and a judge in another country may refuse to acknowledge a distribution set forth in one.
 In some cases, opinion letters and affidavits may be accepted, but this could result in a very complicated administration and add significant costs to the proceedings.
-Other provisions may simply not be popular in another country because of adverse income tax consequences.
+Other provisions may simply not be recommended in another country because of adverse income tax consequences.

-Foreign language.
-If English is not the official language of the foreign jurisdiction, a will must usually be translated into the official language of that country when submitted to probate.
+- Foreign language.
+If English is not the official language of the foreign jurisdiction, a will might need to be translated into the official language of that country before being submitted to probate.
 This could be costly, and there is still no guarantee that the translated will’s provisions will be accepted by the foreign court.
-The Washington Convention of October 26, 1973 was intended to create the framework for international wills, to be used in several countries.
+The Washington Convention of October 26, 1973 was intended to create a framework for international wills for use in several countries.
 However, very few countries have ratified it and the U.S. is not among them.

 Estate planning is more than just a document noting who is to inherit your property.
 Issues concerning inheritance and taxation can get extremely complicated, especially when cross border issues come into play.
 If you have assets in more than one country, you need a law firm that can:

 - Advise on inheritance tax and cross-border issues, including those related to conflicts of law, succession and domicile

 - Obtain property valuations in the U.S. and abroad